WrestleMania X8: Event

-Next, The Rock faced Hollywood Hogan in a match dubbed as "Icon vs. Icon".
-Despite Rock portraying a face and Hogan a heel, the Canadian crowd cheered Hulk Hogan over The Rock instead.
-During the match, The Rock applied the Sharpshooter but the referee was down and unable to acknowledge a submission.
+In the main attraction, The Rock faced Hollywood Hogan in a match dubbed as "Icon vs. Icon".
+Despite The Rock portraying a face and Hogan a heel, the Canadian crowd overwhelmingly cheered Hulk Hogan over The Rock instead.
+During the match, The Rock applied the Sharpshooter, but the referee was down and unable to acknowledge a submission.
 The Rock released the hold and tried to revive the referee, but Hogan hit a low blow and a Rock Bottom for a near-fall.
 The two tried their respective finishers, the Rock Bottom and the leg drop, but each kicked out.
 After two more Rock Bottoms and a People's Elbow, The Rock pinned Hogan and won the match.
 After the match, the two shook hands with respect.
-As The Rock left the ring, Kevin Nash and Scott Hall came and attacked Hogan, ending Hogan's involvement in the nWo.
+As The Rock left the ring, Kevin Nash and Scott Hall came to the ring and verbally berated Hogan for showing respect to The Rock.
+Hall and Nash then attacked Hogan, ending Hogan's involvement in the nWo.
 The Rock returned and saved Hogan from further attack.
-As a sign of respect, The Rock stopped Hulk from leaving the ring and asked him to pose for the crowd, turning Hogan into a face for the first time since 1999.
-Hogan gave an interview in 2013 which indicated that he and The Rock changed the thrust of the match on the fly based on the crowd's response.
+As a sign of respect, The Rock stopped Hulk from leaving the ring and asked him to pose for the crowd, turning Hogan into a face for the first time since 2000.
+Hogan later gave an interview in 2013, which indicated that he and The Rock changed the thrust of the match on the fly based on the crowd's response.

-In the penultimate match Jazz defended the WWF Women's Championship in a triple threat match against Trish Stratus and Lita.
-Near the end of the match, Trish attempted a Stratusfaction but Lita threw her out of the ring.
-With Lita by the corner, Jazz followed and delivered a fisherman superplex, allowing her to pin Lita and retain the title.
+In the penultimate match, Jazz defended the WWF Women's Championship in a triple threat match against Trish Stratus and Lita.
+Near the end of the match, Trish attempted a Stratusfaction, but Lita threw her out of the ring.
+With Lita sitting on the top turnbuckle, Jazz followed and delivered a fisherman superplex, allowing her to pin Lita and retain the title.

 At the parking lot, Christian was getting ready to leave the stadium in a taxi.
-However, Maven pulled Christian out and quickly pinned him to win the Hardcore Championship.
-Maven then hopped into the taxi and left, leaving him the final Hardcore Champion of the night.
+However, Maven pulled Christian out and quickly pinned him to win back the Hardcore Championship.
+Maven then hopped into the taxi and left, leaving him as the final Hardcore Champion of the night.